knohow-legacy/palanote/README.md

-# Post-it
+# Palanote
-This is the backend server component for Post-It, a submission for the [2022 Hackathon by The Sea](https://www.vcoe.org/Career-Education/Student-Events/Hackathon-By-The-Sea/Hackathon-By-The-Sea-Coed)
+This is the backend server component for Palanote.

 ## Authors
 Knohow - The PostIt Team